pschiltz/VisAnVisStat/Deploy_and_Configure.md

 (Get-Content $Env:sas_depot\sdwresponse.properties) -replace 'sashome_path', $Env:sashome_path | Set-Content $Env:sas_depot\sdwresponse.properties
 ```

 4. We are finally ready to execute the install!
-The command will execute the SAS Deployment Wizard and provide prompts with the values in the responsefile that you just edited in steps 1-3.
-The prompts will appear but you will simply hit Next until the end.
-For any warnings, again, just click Yes, Accept, or Next.
+The command below will execute the SAS Deployment Wizard and provide prompts with the values in the responsefile that you just edited in steps 1-3.
+The prompts will appear but you will simply hit *Next* until the end.
+For any warnings, again, just click *Yes, Accept, or Next*.
+The install & configure will take approximately 2 hours.
 ```
 & "$Env:sas_depot\setup.exe" -responsefile "$Env:sas_depot\sdwresponse.properties"
 ```